cpu/acmecrab/README.md

 * Accepts TXT updates via the HTTP API from `127.0.0.1/32` for `test.pki.example.com`, and from `10.0.0.0/32` for `test2.pki.example.com` and `test3.pki.example.com`.
 * Returns `93.184.216.34` for `A` lookups and `2606:2800:220:1:248:1893:25c8:1946` for `AAAA` lookups for `pki.example.com` and `ns1.pki.example.com`.
 * Returns `ns1.pki.example.com` for `NS` lookups for `pki.example.com`.
+* Returns CNAME redirection to `test.pki.example.com` for all lookups for `_acme-challenge.test.example.com`.

 ## Initial DNS Setup